ix5/device-sony-sepolicy/sepolicy_strategy.md

 - Get more logs for unproven denials
 - tama, loire are the opposite ends of spectrum, check both
 - init, vendor_init especially!
+- Find out how to better debug sepolicy, rebuild faster, adb sync?
+  How to reload on-device?

 # Later
 - Figure out cpuset problem
 - remove ioctls and replace with more specific allowxperm
 - cleanup unused policy
 - mounts, bind-mounts, persist etc
+- per_mgr: `dontaudit module_request`
+- pd_services: `sys:file read`
+- new per_mgr with vndbinder